 Montana residents can apply for food stamps by phone, in person, by mail, by email and online depending on their preference.
 The quickest way, however, is to apply for food stamps online.

-Regardless of how an individual applies, he or she should expect to provide information about finances and Social Security Numbers (SSN) for all members of the household.
+Regardless of how an individual applies, he or she should expect to provide information about finances SSN for all members of the household.

 By definition, a household includes everyone who lives together and prepares food together.
 If someone has a roommate and does not share the cost of groceries or meals with that roommate, the roommate is not considered part of the SNAP household.
 However, roommates who do share the cost of groceries and meals should be included in an application, even if the roommate is not a family member.